| Title: | Comparison Functions for Clustering and Record Linkage |

 as a cost optimization problem.
 It also offers more control over the costs

-of missing tokens (by varying the deletion
+of missing tokens (by varying the deletion and insertion weights).

 This is useful for comparing full names, when dropping a name (e.g.